Group Fitness SchedulePage address: https://www.mnsu.edu/campusrec/fitness/groupfitness.html

 - Class size may be limited for safety concerns and availability of equipment.

 - For yoga classes, if you have your own yoga mat, bring it; if not, some yoga mats are provided.

 Membership Options for Non-students

-A Group Fitness ONLY Membership ($25 per semester) or a Otto Rec Center Membership ($100 per semester or $200 annual) may be purchased.
+A Group Fitness ONLY Membership ($25 per semester) or an Otto Recreation Center Membership ($100 per semester or $200 annual) may be purchased only by faculty, staff, alumni, emeritus, spouses of the before mentioned, spouses of students, and donors.
 Information about these options are located here.

 Questions? firstname.lastname@example.org, 389-3249 or HC 1410

 Your input is important to us!
 Please take a moment to evaluate our group fitness program and group fitness instructors.
 Your feedback will help us discover how well our program is working, where improvements can be made, and help us make decisions about how resources should be applied in the future to better serve your needs and the mission of Campus Recreation.
 Each link below will bring you to the specific evaluation.
 Evaluations are anonymous.